 Bachelor of Arts and Minor in Classics

 Temple Classics offers majors in Classical Languages and Literatures and Classical Civilizations, as well as minors in Classical Languages and Ancient Mediterranean Studies.
 The Department of Greek and Roman Classics offers courses in Ancient Greek and Latin, as well as a wide range of courses on the literature, culture and history of these ancient Mediterranean civilizations; these courses use English texts so that any interested student can participate.

-Learn More about the Major and Minor Concentrations in Classics
+Learn More about the BA and Minor Concentrations in Classics

 Dual Degree: 4+1 – Classical Languages and Literature – Latin (BA) + Secondary Education (M.ED.)

 This accelerated degree program (4+1) offers Classical Languages and Literature undergraduate majors with a concentration in Latin in the College of Liberal Arts the exciting opportunity to complete their undergraduate degree AND a Master’s Degree in Secondary Education within five years.
 Apply in your sophomore year.
 This M.Ed. meets the Pennsylvania Department of Education’s program requirements for Teacher Certification in Latin PK-12 grades.

 Research The Classics

 Our faculty and students share a special bond that transcends the classroom.
 Advanced majors have opportunities to assist faculty with research both on-campus and around the world.